JOHNIE SAMUEL HAYSLIP JR.

-JOHNIE SAMUEL HAYSLIP JR., 47, of South Point, Ohio, son of John Samuel and Lynda Barker Hayslip, died May 3 in Cabell Huntington Hospital.
+JOHNIE SAMUEL HAYSLIP JR., 47, of South Point, Ohio, passed away Monday, May 3, 2021, in Cabell Huntington Hospital, Huntington, W.Va.
+Johnie was born April 6, 1974, in Huntington, W.Va., a son of John Samuel and Lynda Barker Hayslip.
+He was preceded in death by a sister, Sherry Hayslip.
+He was a former supervisor at Jenmar McSweeney Inc. In addition to his parents, Johnie is survived by four children, Tyler Adkins, Alexis Hayslip Burke (Drew), Mikalann Hayslip and Austin Hayslip; one sister, Sheila Barker Cremeans (Chris); a niece, Lacey Asher; a nephew, J.R.
+Conn (Shelby); and a great-niece, Aliyah Watson.
 Funeral services will be 1 p.m.
-May 10 at Slack and Wallace Funeral Home, South Point, Ohio.
-Visitation will be one hour before service at the funeral home.
-Burial will follow in Highland Memorial Gardens, South Point.
+Monday, May 10, 2021, at Slack and Wallace Funeral Home, South Point, Ohio, with Ron Donahoe officiating.
+Friends may visit from noon to 1 p.m. before the service at the funeral home.
+Burial will follow in Highland Memorial Gardens, South Point, Ohio.
 In lieu of flowers, contributions may be made to Little Victories, 3589 Wire Branch Road, Ona, WV 25545.
-Masks and social distancing will be required to attend. www.slackandwallace.com.
+Masks and social distancing will be required to attend.
+The family would like to thank the doctors and nurses on the 4th floor and ICU of Cabell Huntington Hospital for taking wonderful care of Johnie.
+Condolences to the family may be expressed at www.slackandwallace.com.

 Welcome to the discussion.